-Some people do this before even starting their home search so they can have a firm understanding of what their credit looks like and what they might be approved for.
+Some people do this before even starting their home search.
+That way they can have a firm understanding of what their credit looks like and what they might be approved for.

-A mortgage lender can explain the different types of mortgages (FHA or Conventional, Fixed-Rate versus Adjustable Rate) and the requirements for each one, including down payment (for example, an FHA loan often accepts a lower down payment but will require an up-front mortgage insurance called MIP) and interest rates.
+A mortgage lender can explain the different types of mortgages (FHA or Conventional, Fixed-Rate versus Adjustable Rate).
+As well as the requirements for each one, including down payment.
+For example, an FHA loan often accepts a lower down payment but will require an up-front mortgage insurance called MIP and interest rates.

 Figure Out What You’re Comfortable Spending

-It is important to assess your financial situation to determine your budget before you start looking for a home.
-Lenders can tell you what you are pre-approved for, but only you can decide what you are comfortable spending.
+It is important to assess your financial situation to determine your budget.
+Lenders can tell you what you are pre-approved for.
+But only you can decide what you are comfortable spending.

 Here are the basic numbers you’ll need to know: